Mark was ranked in Australia in the prestigious “Barron’s Australia Top Financial Advisers” survey for 2017, 2018, 2019, 2020 and 2021.

 Ben Smythe Partner

-Jenny has a Bachelor of Commerce (Accounting & Finance), a Diploma in Financial Planning, and is an accredited Derivatives and Self-Managed Super Fund adviser.
+Jenny has a Bachelor of Commerce (Accounting & Finance), is an accredited Derivatives and Self-Managed Super Fund adviser, and a Certified Financial Planner.
 She has over 23 years’ experience in wealth management and financial planning.

 Having held a variety of senior technical roles in Australia’s major retail banks and Investment Banks, Jenny joined Minchin Moore in 2011.